Marnonel6/marnonel.github.io/_projects/(1) GuideDog_UnitreeGo1.md

 ![yolov7_test_data_2](https://user-images.githubusercontent.com/60977336/226084557-815a6129-ed7d-4d68-bfa1-9e4a4e94a4f4.jpg)

-A confusion matrix was generated
+A confusion matrix was generated which displayed a 75% average true positive over all 3 classes for the custom trained model.

 ![confusion_matrix](https://user-images.githubusercontent.com/60977336/226084551-653490a5-0fa7-47d6-ba16-141a5a0a84f8.png)